GameTechDev/SamplerFeedbackStreaming/README.md

 Min mip feedback tells us the minimum mip tile that should be loaded.
 The min mip feedback is traversed, updating an internal reference count for each tile.
 If a tile previously was unused (ref count = 0), it is queued for loading from the bottom (highest mip) up.
 If a tile is not needed for a particular region, its ref count is decreased (from the top down).
 When its ref count reaches 0, it might be ready to evict.

-Data structures for tracking reference count, residency state, and heap usage can be found in StreamingResource.cpp/h, look for TileMappingState.
-This class also has methods for interpreting the feedback buffer (ProcessFeedback) and updating the residency map (UpdateMinMipMap).
+Data structures for tracking reference count, residency state, and heap usage can be found in [StreamingResource.cpp](TileUpdateManager/StreamingResource.cpp) and [StreamingResource.h](TileUpdateManager/StreamingResource.h), look for TileMappingState.
+This class also has methods for interpreting the feedback buffer (ProcessFeedback) and updating the residency map (UpdateMinMipMap), which execute concurrently in separate CPU threads.

 ```cpp
 class TileMappingState
 {